CoenMeintjes/PropScout/README.md

 # PropScout | Unlocking the Potential of Property Investment

-PropScout is a comprehensive real estate investment app designed to empower investors and allow them to thrive in the dynamic property market.
+PropScout is a comprehensive real estate investment app designed to empower investors and enable them to thrive in the dynamic property market.

 ## Project Overview